-I have trouble spending money on things I don’t need because I extremely value the freedom money buys.
-After enjoying complete financial freedom for the last four years, I NEVER want to be forced to go back to work for money again.
-Once you have financial freedom shooting through your veins, you’ll do anything to keep the high going!
+I have trouble spending money on things I don't need because I value the freedom money buys.
+After enjoying complete financial freedom since leaving workin 2012, I NEVER want to be forced to go back to work for money again.
+Once you have financial freedom shooting through your veins, you'll do anything to keep the high going!

 At the same time, I struggle finding a proper balance between my earnings and my spending.
 To earn money is why we wake up at 5am, commute in painful rush hour traffic, tolerate micromanagers, work 80 hours a week, start a business, ignore our spouses, neglect our kids, and do all sorts of other selfish things.
 Thus, if we sacrifice so much, surely we are entitled to spend a portion of our earnings on things we don't need.